evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ## Driver assistance

 The Mercedes-EQ EQC 400 4MATIC has several standard and optional driver assistance systems for better safety and comfort.

-**Cruise control** is a standard system on the Mercedes-EQ EQC 400 4MATIC.
-The cruise control system helps the driver keep a set speed.
 ### Safety systems